Affehund/airplanes-mod/README.md

 ## Curseforge Download
-You can downlaod the mod [here](https://minecraft.curseforge.com/projects/airplanes-mod)
+You can download the mod [here](https://minecraft.curseforge.com/projects/airplanes-mod)

 ## Documention
 A Documention for the Airplanes Mod is available on our [Wiki](https://github.com/Affehund/airplanes-mod/wiki)